 A search for the term ‘Black Friday’ weeks in advance will surface these landing pages as the retailers have already put their digital marketing plans in place.

-With online sales on the rise in light of the pandemic, expect to see a blended approach where retailers are selling both at their bricks and mortar stores and via e-commerce.
+With online sales on the rise, expect to see a blended approach where retailers are selling both at their bricks and mortar stores and via e-commerce.

 It’s not too late to refine your plans for Black Friday success.
 Here are nine tips to help you boost your sales: